Monument Valley in Arizona - Best Time and 7 Tips

 The rare Mitten Shadow in Monument Valley

-The Mitten Shadow, a photographer's dream, occurs end of March and mid-September for a few days only at sunset.
+The Mitten Shadow, a photographer's dream, occurs at the end of March and mid-September for a few days only at sunset.
 The West Mitten Shadow appears on the East Mitten.
-To get such a unique shot, you have to find the perfect position already an hour before.
+You must have already found the perfect position an hour before to get such a unique shot.
 Thanks, Ray, for this excellent shot.

 Getting such a shot is not as easy as you may think.
-It is weather depending.
-On the first day, it was rainy, the second, shortly before the Mitten Shadow appeared, clouds came up, and suddenly the sky was overcast.
-Finally, the third evening was excellent, and Ray could take this magical picture.
-So, if you plan to see this spectacular shadow keep in mind, that it may not appear on the first evening.
+It is weather-dependent.
+On the first day, it was rainy, on the second, shortly before the Mitten Shadow appeared, clouds came up, and suddenly, the sky was overcast.
+Finally, the third and last evening was excellent, and Ray could take this magical picture.
+So, if you plan to see this spectacular shadow, keep in mind that it may not appear on the first evening.

 Best Daytime and View